 Q: What happens if my project doesn't progress sufficiently in the first half?

-Q: What are the key dates?
+Q: What are the key dates for applying?

 There are no key dates!
 Applications are rolling until all grant money has been allocated.